 - Core income generating activities are undertaken in Bermuda with respect to the 'relevant activity'.

 - The entity maintains adequate physical presence in Bermuda.

 - There are adequate full-time employees in Bermuda with suitable qualifications.

 - The entity incurs adequate operating expenditure in Bermuda in relation to the 'relevant activity'.

 Affected entities in existence prior to 31 December 2018 were required to comply with the provision of the Act by 1 July 2019, and to file an annual Economic Substance Declaration (ESD) with the Bermuda Registrar of Companies (ROC).
-The first ESD fillings were due in 2020.
+The first ESD filings were due in 2020.
 Affected entities formed after 31 December 2018 are subject to the ESA from inception.
-The annual ESD filing is due 6 months after an applicable entity's financial year end.
+The annual ESD filing is due six months after an applicable entity's financial year end.